zabaras/deep-turbulence/docs/source/start.rst

 4. Running Pre-trained Models
 -----------------------------
 Alternatively, you can skip the training and simply run a pre-trained models.
-These can be found in the ``example`` folder where there are several scripts that demonstrate how to load and test a model.
+These can be found in the ``examples`` folder where there are several scripts that demonstrate how to load and test a model.